Pulse Surveys: Taking Your Organisation’s Real-Time Health Check

 Must take less than 5 minutes to complete.
 Shorter is better for frequent use.

 II.
-Timing & Cadence
+Timing & cadence

 Predictable Schedule